sav-che/TL-2/Authors/Bataille, Frédéric {std. Bataille} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 371](https://www.biodiversitylibrary.org/item/103858#page/383/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 371](https://www.biodiversitylibrary.org/page/33265098) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bataille, Frédéric {std.
 Bataille}|first entry]] for this author

 ### Author

 \* Bataille, Frédéric (1850-1946), French highschool teacher and mycologist born at Mandeure (Doubs), nr.
-Besançon, teacher's training at the "École modèle" of Montbéliard; highschool teacher in Paris (Lycée de Vauves) until 1908; in retirement at Besançon, dedicating himself to the mycology of the Pays de Montbéliard. (*Bataille*).
+Besançon, teacher's training at the "École modèle" of Montbéliard; highschool teacher in Paris (Lycée de Vauves) until 1908; in retirement at Besançon, dedicating himself to the mycology of the Pays de Montbéliard.
+**Abbreviated name**: *Bataille*

 #### Herbarium and types